 The offence of resisting or hindering police carries a maximum penalty of a fine of ten penalty units (that is presently $1,100) and/or 12 months imprisonment in the Local Court should you be found guilty under section 546C of the Crimes Act 1900.
 However, if the level of the offence is deemed to be serious enough to charge you pursuant to section 58 of the Crimes Act 1900 in the Local, the maximum penalty can be greater; it can be a fine of $5,500.00 and/or 2 years imprisonment.
 And in the District Court the maximum penalty is 5 years imprisonment.
 Therefore, the consequences for being charged with this offence can be very serious.

-If you agree with what the police are alleging against you, it is normally best to plead guilty at the outset, as this would demonstrate you have no intention to waste the time of court and you would be entitled to a discount on your sentence.
+It is normally best to plead guilty at the outset if you agree with the Police allegation against you.
+Because this would demonstrate you have no intention to waste the time of court and you would be entitled to a discount on your sentence.
 Alternatively, it may possible for one of our experienced lawyers to negotiate with prosecutors in order for you to plead guilty to a less serious charge.

 - You did not know that the person was a police officer or that the police officer was not acting lawfully.
 [Notice that where a police officer’s actions are either outside of those duties or illegal, there will be no offence of hindering police].